Daria: Reap-Eat-View

 I was recently describing the show to a co-worker who was either too young to have grown up with it, or just likely missed the show while it was still on TV.
 I told him that part of what made Daria so fun to watch was the side characters.
 To which he simply replied, "Isn't that what you need in a TV show though?
 Whether or not the main character is interesting, is not as important as interesting side characters to carry the rest of the weight."
 I haven't watched enough TV shows to prove his point right or wrong, but I've certainly watched enough movies, played enough games, and read enough books to say that as long as you have one really strong character, you've given the audience something to latch onto that can completely improve the experience.
 Whether or not it's enough to carry the experience, varies from one thing to another.

 In Daria's case, as I said, I think that Daria herself is a strong protagonist with a fair amount of depth, not to mention she's also the main delivery of the verbal humor of the show.
 So we've already got a strong character to latch onto before we even get to the awesome side characters.
 What makes the side characters great is that many of them are funny on their own.
 They do more than simply provide more humor, however.
-They exist to build Daria as a character, as a side-character should.
-They show how much smarter Daria is than the rest of them and often provide her the material and set-ups for her jokes.
+They exist to build Daria as a character, as a side character should.
+They show how much smarter Daria is than the rest of them and often provide her with the material and set-ups for her jokes.
 There are a few that stand out among one another as their own humor factories, so here are a few of my favorite characters and why I like them so much.

 Jake (Dad)